telecmi/piopiy_node_example/order_confirmation_call/README.md

 const music_file = "https://example.com/your_alert_music.mp3"; // Your alert music file or file URL
 const ngrok_url = "https://abcd1234.ngrok.io/dtmf"; // Replace with your actual Ngrok URL
-const customer_number = "Customer number"; // Your customer phone number with country code const caller_id = "Your caller id"; // Your call masking number provided by the Piopiy TeleCMI platform const options = {
+const customer_number = "Customer number"; // Your customer phone number with country code const caller_id = "Your caller id"; // Your caller id provided by the Piopiy TeleCMI platform const options = {
   duration: 10, // (Optional) Maximum duration of the call in seconds
   timeout: 20, // (Optional) Time to wait for the call to be answered